 I am a big believer in learning how to do something and doing it well before moving on to the next thing.
 I love expanding but doing so with a solid foundation.

 It is wise to ask yourself what are we going to do with this video ministry?
-This will effect what type of video equipment you need, what type of training or learning curve is involved, ect.
+This will affect what type of video equipment you need, what kind of training or learning curve is involved, etc.

 So are you going to do announcement clips first?
 Are you going to produce clips to promote your church?
 Are you going to use the clips to communicate your church’s story or mission on social media?

-All of these things will shape your decisions and it is best to know these answers so you will know what you need and where you are heading.
+All of these things will shape your decisions, and it is best to know these answers, so you will see what you need and where you are heading.

 Gathering Your Equipment